mrkjse/airflow2/README.md

 ![DAG 1](images/daily_upload.png)

-In this example, the DAG attempts to do some data and metada checks before performing the actual job of uploading the file into the cloud.
+In this solution, the DAG attempts to do some data and metadata checks before performing the actual job of uploading the file into the cloud.
 Then, it will pass into a conditional task.
 If the checks pass, it will upload the data into the cloud datawarehouse.
 If not, it will send a notification email, summarising the issues and data errors encountered.

 ![DAG 1](images/daily_gcs.png)